MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 Unfortunately, there is no tool that will do this work for you.
 You have to ask users to test the documents and solutions by doing their work in Office.
 We call this user acceptance testing, and it's unavoidable.
 The good news is that user acceptance testing is much easier now with Click-to-Run, which helps transform user acceptance testing into piloting.
 Encourage users to use their documents and solutions in the new version of Office, and advise them to use their earlier version of Office if they encounter issues.

-Telemetry data is also a big help in this phase because it can tell you what is broken and how.
+Data in Office Telemetry Dashboard is also a big help in this phase because it can tell you what is broken and how.
 Office Telemetry Dashboard shows positive and negative trends that can help you quickly see the stability of documents or solutions as they are updated.

 Here are some guidelines to help you plan and monitor user acceptance testing.